algorithmiaio/dev-center/_pages/clients/ruby.md

 ### Work with Directory Permissions

-When we created the data collection in the previous code snippet, the default setting is "ReadAcl.MY_ALGORITHMS" which is a permission type that allows other users on the platform to interact with your data through the algorithms you create if you decide to contribute to algorithm development.
+When we created the data collection in the previous code snippet, the default setting is `My Algorithms` which is a permission type that allows other users on the platform to interact with your data through the algorithms you create if you decide to contribute to algorithm development.
 This means users can call your algorithm to perform an operation on your data stored in this collection, otherwise the algorithm you created would only work for you.

-Next check for the data collection's permission type and update those permissions to private:

-{% highlight r %}
-# Create the acl object and check if it's the ReadAcl.MY_ALGORITHMS default setting
-acl = nlp_directory$getPermissions()  # Acl object
-acl$read_acl # Returns "MY_ALGORITHMS" Acl Type

-# Update permissions to private
-nlp_directory$update_permissions(ReadAcl.private)
-nlp_directory$get_permissions()$read_acl # Returns "PRIVATE" Acl Type
-{% endhighlight %}

-Notice that we changed our data collection to private, which means that only you will be able to read and write to your data collection.
-Read access allows any algorithm you call to have access to your data collection so most often, this is the setting you want when you are calling an algorithm and are an application developer.
+In order to change your data collection permissions you can go to [Hosted Data](https://algorithmia.com/data/hosted) and click on the collection you just created called **"nlp_directory"** and select from the dropdown at the top of the screen that will show three different types of permissions:

+-   My Algorithms (called by any user)
+-   Private (accessed only by me)
+-   Public (available to anyone)

-For more information on collection-based Access Control Lists (ACLs) and other data collection permissions go to the [Hosted Data Guide]({{ site.baseurl }}/data/hosted/).
+For more information about data collection permissions go to the [Hosted Data Guide]({{ site.baseurl }}/data/hosted/).

 ### Upload Data to your Data Collection